frequently asked questions

 Yes, if you have had a hip or knee replacement after January 1, 2023 you are eligible for Manitoba Health Funding for either:

-a. an initial assessment and 5 individual physiotherapy sessions
+a.
+An initial assessment and 5 individual physiotherapy sessions

-b. an initial assessment and 9 group exercise classes.
+b.
+An initial assessment and 9 group exercise classes.

 What should I expect during the class?